Kickboxer

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Kurt chooses to stay in Thailand and submit to Xian's brutal training regimen.
 He abandons his old life and enters the world of traditional Muay Thai., moving from reaction to action.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, Tong Po's men kidnap Mylee.
 Kurt is told that if he doesn't throw the fight, she will be killed.
 His quest for vengeance has endangered an innocent life.
-He faces losing everything., demonstrates the protagonist at their lowest point.
+He faces losing everything., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 Kurt devises a plan to save Mylee and fight Tong Po honestly.
 He synthesizes his American fighting spirit with Thai discipline and his love for Mylee with his duty to Eric.
 He enters the final fight transformed., demonstrating the transformation achieved throughout the journey.